 Headgear has been common throughout the history of humanity and used to prevent the scalp and hair against any external minor injury as well as preventing hair against dust and external pollution.
-To make the hat look more stylish and trendy, designers have modified the old hat designs into new fashionable accessories as well as bringing an outdated or disappeared hat designs into the current trend with unique cloth material and colours.
+To make the hat look more stylish and trendier, designers have modified the old hat designs into new fashionable accessories as well as brought outdated or disappeared hat designs into the current trend with unique cloth materials and colours.

 Every part has a purpose;

 As hats have become more popular again, words like fedora, bowler, gambler, safari and others are becoming better known.
 There are very minor differences between certain styles and terms like trilby and fedora that are nowadays interchangeable where they used to be distinctive brim sizes.

 When it comes to hats, every part has a purpose.
 Whether it's to provide shade, offer comfort, or simply look good, the different parts of a hat contribute to the overall experience.

 Brim: The horizontal part which protrudes from the base of the crown.
 The brim may be turned up, turned down or up in the back and down in the front.

 Bill: The stiff protruding part at the front of a cap that shields your eyes.

 Crease (Pinch): Refers to the indentations made along the front, back, and sides of the crown.